microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/opentypeextension-delete.md

 Delete an open extension ([openTypeExtension](../resources/opentypeextension.md) object) from the specified instance of a resource.

-See the table in the [Permissions](#permissions) section for the list of resources that support open extensions.
+For the list of resources that support open extensions, see the table in the [Permissions](#permissions) section.

 ## Permissions